sachin0176/Git-Learning/README.md

 # Learning project
-this repo is used for learing project.
+this repo is used for git learning.

+this is second update for learning. it is most used in industry area.